How about that Bayes: Bayesian techniques and the simple pendulum: A workflow for reproducible inference

-Prior predictive checking is an important step in gaining an understanding of model behavior \cite{Box1980SamplingAB}.
-In prior predictive checks, the computational model is evaluated with draws from the prior distribution.
-This is then used to assess the underlying model and determine the presence of non-trivial features.
-In the case of the simple models shown here, few of these features exist, but the step is still important in order to demonstrate a rigorous modeling procedure.
-Predictions for the period with $g$ sampled according to the prior distribution are shown in Fig.~\ref{fig:g-prior-pred} while the normalized distribution of these prior predictions is shown in Fig.~\ref{fig:g-prior-pred-hist}.

-These are compatible with the prior knowledge defined in Sec.~\ref{sec:prior}.
-It is expected that measured periods of the pendulum are between approximately 1 and 5 seconds, while longer and shorter periods and corresponding values of $g$ are still theoretically possible, but disfavored.
-Additionally, the absolute difference between the two models is small relative to the impact of the gravitational acceleration, meaning that the result is highly sensitive to the parameter $g$.
+In Physics, limiting-case arguments are a classic example of how to use exploration to set constraints.
+Prior predictive checking is another example of exploring the parameter space to gain an understanding of model behavior \cite{Box1980SamplingAB}.
+The computational model is evaluated with draws from the prior distribution to form the \emph{prior predictive distribution}.
+This is used to assess the underlying model and determine the presence of non-trivial features or predictions that are at odds with expectations.
+In this simple case, a prior defined with support $[0,\infty)$ would suggest that a finite value for the period should be expected when the gravitational acceleration is 0.
+However, the period is ill-defined at 0 m/s$^2$ and the result is at odds with expectations.
+The models in this study are simple and so few unexpected features exist, but the step is included to demonstrate modeling procedure.
+Predictions for the period with $g$ sampled from the prior distribution are shown in Fig.~\ref{fig:g-prior-pred}.
+It is expected that measured periods of the pendulum in this work are between approximately 1 and 5 seconds, while longer and shorter periods are possible, but implausible.